Zaimea/groups-docs/plugins.md

 #### `Monthly Quotas`

 The `Monthly Quotas` plugin adds a capability for members to see their monthly work hour quotas.
 Quota (%) is a user setting.
-It can be configured on member edit pop-up (Team Panel - Members, User edit or Add).
+It can be configured on member edit pop-up (Group Panel - Members, User edit or Add).
 It is used with Monthly Quotas plugin, which displays time quotas information to users when they work with their time (on calendar).

 With enabled Monthly Quotas plugin, one can define time quotas for each month, by either specifying the number of hours and minutes directly, or by multiplying work days and workday hours.
 This quota is treated as 100% quota, available to a full-time employee.